bromeooo/QA_Automation/mobile/README.md

 ## Setup

 * The setup and device management for mobile testing is the most complex piece
 * This setup is for MacOS.
-If you have a windows device, you will only be able to test android devices (no Xcode).
+If you have a windows device, you will only be able to test android devices (no Xcode) unless you have access to a cloud provider for an apple device
-* Simulators will be used for this demo, but any real device configuration or 3rd party (browserstack, saucelabs, lambdatest, etc.) can be added for WDIO/Appium
+* Simulators will be used for this demo, but any real device configuration or cloud provider (browserstack, saucelabs, lambdatest, etc.) can be added for WDIO/Appium
     * Sample App files are from [WDIO](https://github.com/webdriverio/native-demo-app/releases)

 ## General Requirements